Dissipative Landau-Zener tunneling in the crossover regime from weak to strong environment coupling: Results

-A diagram representation for the LZ measurement is shown in Figure~\ref{fig:SchematicAndPulse}(b).
+A diagrammatic representation for the LZ measurement is shown in Figure~\ref{fig:SchematicAndPulse}(b).
 At $t=0$, the qubit is prepared in the left well at $\Phi_z^\text{init}\approx-0.005\Phi_0+\Phi_z^\text{sym}$.
 Then the qubit $z$ flux $\Phi_z$ is linearly swept to $\Phi_z^\text{final}\approx0.005\Phi_0+\Phi_z^\text{sym}$ over the duration $T_{\text{LZ}}$.
 The initial and final values of $\Phi_z$ ensure the LZ sweep starts and ends far enough from the anti-crossing so that the qubit energy eigenstates approximately overlap with the persistent current states.
-The qubit state population after the sweep is read out by measuring the state dependent transmission through the resonator~(Supplementary Information).
+The qubit state population after the sweep is read out by measuring the state-dependent transmission through the resonator.
 The sequence is repeated for a range of $\Phi_x$ and $T_{\text{LZ}}$ values.
 With decreasing $\Phi_x$, $\Delta$ decreases nearly exponentially whereas $I_p$ increases by about $10\%$ over the entire range.

 The measured final excited state probabilities $P_e$ versus $T_{\text{LZ}}$ at short times are shown in Figure~\ref{fig:PeAndGap}(a).
-In the weak-coupling limit, the system is expected to behave nearly coherently for short sweep times, implying that the final excited state probabilities are well described by the LZ formula
+In the weak-coupling limit, the system is expected to behave nearly coherently for short sweep times, implying that the final excited state probabilities are well described by Eq.~\ref{eq:PLZ}, with the sweep velocity given by

-where $v$ is the sweep velocity, given by $v=2I_p(\Phi_z^\text{final}-\Phi_z^\text{init})/T_{\text{LZ}}$.
-To confirm the coherent-limit behaviour, we fit an exponential decay to the short time decay of the measured final excited probabilities, and then convert the decay constant to an effective gap $\Delta_{\text{LZ}}$ assuming $I_p$ given by the circuit model.
+To confirm the coherent-limit behavior, we fit an exponential decay to the short-time decay of the measured final excited state probabilities, and then convert the decay constant to an effective gap $\Delta_{\text{LZ}}$ assuming $I_p$ given by the circuit model.
 The extracted values of the effective gap $\Delta_{\text{LZ}}$ are compared to values of $\Delta$ given by the circuit model in Figure~\ref{fig:PeAndGap}(b).
 There is excellent agreement for the full range of $\Phi_x$ measured in LZ experiments, with $\Delta$ in the range of $12-120\,\text{MHz}$.
+Further increasing or decreasing $\Delta$ would prevent us from observing the full transition from non-adiabatic to adiabatic evolution within the range of sweep time afforded by our flux control bandwidth.